aseichter2007/ClipboardConqueror/dev.md

 //todo: group chain interacting so you can batch like |||@summary,@writer|//done, way cooler than that.
 //really waffling, its simply good like >user: //todo: per character rolling memory to allow more natural exchanges and enable rp.//decline for now.
 I should do a proper conversation builder.//done, |||c,@c|

-//todo: openAI client, probably migrate a ton of logic out of textengine and into koboldinterface.js to make them interchangeable. //half bugged SSL and I havent found the right answer to inform me what I am missing.
+//todo: openAI client, probably migrate a ton of logic out of textengine and into koboldinterface.js to make them interchangeable. //doneish

 //todo: keyboard binding to activate ai on last clip without prompt. //maybe paid, I don't want to make it too easy to do all the linkedin tests, and a ready line to copy is the same.//done, |||on| //multiplatform esc key reading is tricker than I expected.

-//todo: /api/extra/abort on esc and return //waiting on backends coalesing and a good doc for openAI compatibles. also reading esc key is tricker than I expected, gotta find the right thing.
+//todo: /api/extra/abort on esc and return //waiting on backends coalesing and a good doc for openAI compatibles. also reading esc key is tricker than I expected, gotta find the right thing.//done

 //todo: implement insertion after cursor and response streaming. //this would be easy in windows if I wasnt hung up on multiplatform support.